astroDimitrios/git-novice/learners/setup.md

 ### Copy the public key to GitHub

-Now we have a SSH key pair and we can run this command to check if GitHub can read our authentication.
+Now we have an SSH key pair and we can run this command to check if GitHub can read our authentication.

 ```bash
 ssh -T git@github.com